Bing Became AI Grounding Infrastructure: We Watched a Site Go From 693 Copilot Citations to Zero (2026)

 The Verdict

 Bing didn't die — it changed jobs.
 It is becoming the grounding layer that feeds AI answers, and in that world your visibility can be switched off in 72 hours by a serving decision you never see coming, on an index you don't control.
 We watched it happen to a healthy site, in Microsoft's own data, with Google completely unaffected.
 The takeaway is not "abandon Bing" — it is "never let any one engine own your visibility."
 Build for citation across all of them, and build channels that survive when one goes dark.
+And as the June recovery proved, the volatility runs both ways: the same index that switched the site off in 72 hours switched it back on ten days later, on its own schedule, with no notice either time — which is the whole point.
+When your visibility can be revoked and restored without warning on infrastructure you do not control, the only durable position is to never depend on it alone.

 Know how concentrated your AI visibility is